srinivassaitangudu/helpers1/docs/work_tools/dev_system/all.create_a_super_repo_with_helpers.how_to_guide.md

   > rm -rf devops/docker_build
   ```

-- Follow the instructions in docs/work_tools/all.devops_docker.reference.md and
+- Follow the instructions in `docs/work_tools/all.devops_docker.reference.md` and
-  docs/work_tools/all.devops_docker.how_to_guide.md
+  `docs/work_tools/all.devops_docker.how_to_guide.md`

 - TODO
-  - If it's a super-repo container you neeed to switch in
+  - If it's a super-repo container you need to switch in
     devops/docker_run/docker_setenv.sh grep IS_SUPER_REPO

 - Run the single-arch flow